scribd/Lucid/Documentation/CoreData.md

 #### Data Model Migration

-For when the `CoreData` model is changing, it is required to specify a new model history version in the `Entity`s JSON description file.
+When the `CoreData` model is changing, you must specify a new model history version in the `Entity`s JSON description file.

 For example, the following code tells Lucid to generate a new `CoreData` entity: `ManagedMyEntity_1_1`.